Champion Carnival: 2020

 The 2020 Champion Carnival was a ten-man, two-block round-robin tournament that took place from September 12 until October 5, postponed from its original dates of April as a result of the COVID-19 pandemic.

 2021

 The 2021 edition of the Champion Carnival took place between April 9 and May 3, 2021.
-For the first time since 2001, the round-robin tournament was a single table, with 10 participants.
-Shinjiro Otani forfeited his final 2 matches due to injury.
+For the first time since 2001, the round-robin tournament was a single table, with ten participants.
+Shinjiro Otani forfeited his final two matches due to injury.

 2022

 The 2022 edition of the Champion Carnival took place between April 9 and May 4, 2022.
-This edition sees the return of the two-block round robin format after its absence in the 2021 edition.
-Twelve wrestlers will compete in this year's tournament with special guests including Big Japan Pro-Wrestling's Takuya Nomura and Gleat's T-Hawk competing in this year's tournament.
+This edition saw the return of the two-block round robin format after its absence in the 2021 edition.
+There were twelve participants including Big Japan Pro-Wrestling's Takuya Nomura and Gleat's T-Hawk competing in this year's tournament as special guests.

 2023

-The 2023 edition of the Champion Carnival took place between April 8 and May 7, 2023.
-Sixteen wrestlers will compete in this year's Carnival.
+The 2023 edition of the Champion Carnival took place between April 8 and May 7, 2023, with sixteen wrestlers participating.
+Naoya Nomura was originally scheduled to compete, but pulled out due to injury.
+Takao Omori took his place in the tournament.

+2024

+The 2024 edition of the Champion Carnival took place between April 18 and May 12, 2024, with sixteen wrestlers participating.
+Hideki Suzuki, Ren Ayabe, Hartley Jackson, Davey Boy Smith Jr. and Lord Crewe made their tournament debuts.
+This was also Crewe's AJPW debut.

+2025

+The 2025 edition of the Champion Carnival will take place between April 9 and May 18, 2025, with eighteen wrestlers participating.
+Xyon, Aigle Blanc, Mike D Vecchio, and Madoka Kikuta will be making their tournament debuts.
+Cyrus was originally meant to take part in the tournament, but due to health issues, Takashi Yoshida was inserted in his place.